Master-D1990/guides/git-setup/setup-guide.md

 - `projects/` stores larger, more complex assignments

 This structure helps maintain a clear separation of concerns and makes it easier to find specific materials when needed.
+Empty folder aren't keept in Git.
+To keep them they can bei initialised with a README or a gitkeep file.